 Many things, that’s what.

 For one, you’ll want to handle your tanks gently and store them in a place where they won’t get jostled and banged up.
 You probably don’t need us to tell you that it’s a bad idea to chuck a recovery cylinder into your van and let it roll around in there while you drive over bumpy roads.
+(That's what I'd hope, at least.)
 Still, we’ll cover some best practices.

 Just like oxyacetylene tanks and other pressurized cylinders, you’ll want to store recovery cylinders upright and, ideally, fastened securely in that position.
 Don’t leave the cylinders in your vehicle after you come back from the job, either.
 Here in Florida, our vans can reach hazardous internal temperatures of 130°F. You can expect similar conditions in most southern regions of the United States, so it’s best not to take any risks.
 In general, you’ll want to store your cylinders in cool, dry places after you take them off your truck.
 Keep them away from the elements, and keep them organized and labeled to avoid the confusion that leads to mixing refrigerants.